Al-Tayeb96/Prediction-of-Product-Sales/README.md

   <img src = "https://github.com/Al-Tayeb96/Prediction-of-Product-Sales/blob/main/hist_out_salse.PNG">
 </p>

-This histogram shows that the majority of the sales are decreasing if the price of sales is high"exponential decay curve"
+This histogram shows that the majority of the sales are decreasing if the price of sales high"exponential decay curve" and the highest majority of  sales prices in range 0-2000